Does my pet get fed?

 Can multiple pets travel together in the same crate?

 If you have pets which get along (of the same species) we can organise for them to travel together.
 2 pets together is the maximum.
 The maximum combined weight cannot exceed 20kgs.
 Large dogs cannot be together in the same travelling crate.
 Remember, each pet needs room to turn around and be comfortable.
 Some airlines have age limits and certain specifications such as ‘’Pets travelling together must be litter mates’’.
+We generally recommend for them not to travel together though.

 Where does my pet stay the night prior to departure?